bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 ## Plugin groups

+You may have noticed that [`App::add_plugins`] is a method that takes `&mut App`.
+Does that mean you can add plugins via other plugins?
+Yes, yes it does.

+You probably shouldn't do this though: it can make it harder to follow what's going on, and it becomes challenging to selectively disable plugins for testing or things like "making a server build".

+Instead, you probably want to use a [`PluginGroup`].
+You've likely already encountered these: [`DefaultPlugins`] is a [`PluginGroup`]!

+[`PluginGroup`] comes with a few extra niceties over simply recursively adding plugins:

+1. You can write dedicated docs for the collection of plugins.
+2. You can overwrite the values of contained plugins via [`PluginGroup::set`], changing the default config.
+3. With the help of [`PluginGroupBuilder`] you can enable and disable contained plugins cleanly.

+## Plugin ordering and dependencies

+When working with multiple plugins, be mindful that they're effectively just functions that immediately mutate the [`App`].
+As a result, plugins are [evaluated in the order that they are added to the `App`].
+This can lead to very annoying bugs for your users as they try and do seemingly innocuous things like alphabetizing their plugin list, so please try to be robust to this behavior.

+Currently, there is [no official solution for declaring that one plugin relies on the existence of another].
+Using a [duck typing] approach, where you check for the existence of required resources, is the least bad solution for now.

+Similarly, to avoid tricky bugs, adding the same plugin to your app multiple times will panic by default.
+This behavior can be overridden by overwriting the default [`Plugin::is_unique`] method.
+The same duck-typing solution can be used to check if the plugin already exists, and avoid re-adding it if another dependency has already pulled it in.

 ## The `Plugin` lifecycle

 When a plugin is added though `App::add_plugins`, the app calls `Plugin::build`, and the plugin typically accesses and configures the world.
 Then, when the app is run, a few other plugin life-cycle functions are called, and finally we enter the run loop: